lonely7345/Explorer/README.md

 #Stratio Notebook

-_UPDATE_ Spark interpreter is pending to be updated to 1.2 version for being able to work with akka 2.3.4.
-Since this is not yet performed, Spark interpreter won't work.

 Interactive shell to manage **Crossdata** based on Zeppelin

 Zeppelin, a web-based notebook that enables interactive data analytics.
 You can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.